Link: Apply now for the Hilton Honors American Express Aspire Card

 Many people are put off by a $450 annual fee card, so for those people, this is perhaps a more manageable option.

 The Hilton Aspire Card is one of the most rewarding hotel credit cards out there.
-While the card has a $450 annual fee, it offers some truly incredible perks, including top tier Hilton Honors Diamond status, a weekend night reward annually, and up to $500 in credits annually ($250 for airline fees, and $250 for Hilton resorts).
+While the card has a $450 annual fee, it offers some truly incredible perks, including top tier Hilton Honors Diamond status, a free night reward annually, and up to $500 in credits annually ($250 for airline fees, and $250 for Hilton resorts).

 To say that I’ve gotten outsized value from this card would be an understatement.
 This continues to be my single favorite hotel credit card, and I think that those who don’t have it are missing out.